-Most of what we hear about how to prevent muscle cramps centers around electrolytes, salt tablets, hydration–all things to consume.
+Most of what we hear about how to prevent cramps when running centers around electrolytes, salt tablets, and hydration—all things to consume.

+While these (or a lack of these) can cause cramps when running, they don’t address everything.
 These factors do play a big role in preventing and helping to remedy these cramps, and it’s important to understand them.
-Additionally, there are also some mechanic elements that we can control on our end, as the runner, to prevent muscle cramps.
+Additionally, there are also some mechanical elements that we can control on our end, as the runner, to prevent cramps while running.

 A marathon is 26.2 miles of putting one foot in front of the other, without much change in body position.
 While many of us start the race with great, upright posture and a steady foot strike, we don’t always finish that way.

-Muscle cramps can creep up when your form falls apart.
+Leg cramps running can creep up when your form falls apart.
 The hamstrings, quads, and calves tend to take the fall first.